 After a day out, clean up all food scraps.
 The scraps not only attract birds but mould and bacteria spreads more rapidly due to the often damp environment.

 A gleaming boat on the outside is far less attractive to pest birds too.

-Recently we used a Sydney based boat detailing company, AT2 Marine, to clean and polish our chalky looking hull, bringing it back to a brilliant glossy finish!
+Recently we used a Sydney based boat detailing company to clean and polish our chalky looking hull, bringing it back to a brilliant glossy finish!
 Lifestyle Boating are a great Sydney based company for detailing boats.

 3. INSTALL BIRD DETERRENTS